After years of travel, the best thing after a long day is not sleep—but a shower!

 So, how can you shower when you are away from home and not staying in accommodation.
 Here are some solutions we have found, and used many times over!

-The Gym – We are members of Anytime Fitness and love most of their facilities.
+Anytime Fitness has amazing facilities.
 This gym is actually worldwide and has the most locations of any chain in the United States, literally thousands.
-They are even available in rural towns occasionally.
+Rural towns even have them occasionally!

-They are franchised so each location varies and you should call ahead before driving to a location to verify there is a shower at that location.
-We have particularly had this problem in Las Vegas, but generally we have found almost all have at least one shower available.
+Anytime Fitness is franchised so each location varies and you should call ahead before driving to a location to verify there is a shower at that location.
+We have particularly had this problem in Las Vegas, but generally we have found almost all (at least 90%) have at least one shower available.

-Anytime Fitness is super low key, small, and a great place to get a workout and freshen up while on the road.
-We pay $60 a month for the two of us.
+Super low key, small, and a great place to get a workout and freshen up while on the road.
+We pay $60 a month for two people.
 Individual locations vary, but if you go in and talk to the manager they can sometimes offer you a break on price depending on the time of signup and if they have much traffic.
-If you get a steep price at one location, try one up the road to be your home gym.
+If you get a steep price at one location, try one up the road.

-A word on signup with Anytime Fitness is you have to wait 1 month after signup before your keys will open any other doors after staffed hours at other locations besides your “home gym” or location you signed up at.
-We felt it was very worth the wait and the slight extra expense over other gyms.
+A word on signup with Anytime Fitness – you have to wait 1 month after signup before your keys will open the other doors after staffed hours at any other locations besides your “home gym” – the location you signed up at.

 We have also made some really great friends and valuable contacts during our stays with AirBnb hosts!

-Lakes – cold, public, and you can’t generally use shampoo or soap.
+Cold, public, and you shouldn’t use shampoo or soap.
 The fish won’t like that.